Tsai Ing-wen Quotes

 About Author

-Tsai was born and raised in Taipei and studied law and international trade, and later became a law professor at Soochow University School of Law and National Chengchi University after earning an LLB from National Taiwan University and an LLM from Cornell Law School.
-She later studied law at the London School of Economics and was awarded a PhD.
-In 1993, as an independent (without party affiliation), she was appointed to a series of governmental positions, including trade negotiator for WTO affairs, by the then ruling party Kuomintang (KMT) and was one of the chief drafters of the special state-to-state relations doctrine under the President Lee Teng-hui.
+Tsai was born in Taipei and earned bachelor's and master's degrees in law from National Taiwan University and Cornell University, respectively.
+She went to England to study law at the London School of Economics, where she received a PhD in 1984, and became a law professor.
+In 1993, she was appointed to a series of governmental positions by the ruling Kuomintang (KMT) party and was one of the chief drafters of the special state-to-state relations doctrine under President Lee Teng-hui.

 During the first term of Chen Shui-bian's presidency, Tsai served as Minister of the Mainland Affairs Council.
-She joined the DPP in 2004 and served briefly as a DPP-nominated at-large member of the Legislative Yuan, and was then appointed as Vice Premier under Premier Su Tseng-chang until the cabinet's mass resignation in 2007.
+She joined the DPP in 2004 and served briefly as a party member of the Legislative Yuan.
+She was appointed as Vice Premier under Su Tseng-chang but resigned in 2007.
 Following the DPP's defeat in the presidential election in 2008, she was elected as party chair of the DPP, but she resigned when the party lost the presidential election in 2012.